imperva/terraform-provider-incapsula/website/docs/r/api_client.html.markdown

 # incapsula_api_client

-Provides an api_client resource.
-This resource lets you create an API client (credentials for API calls) for a user.
+Provides an API client resource that manages API credentials (API ID and API key) for a user.

 You can also regenerate the API key secret by updating the expiration date, which causes a new secret to be issued.

+Note: Before creating API clients through this resource, an account administrator must explicitly enable API Client Creation Consent in the account settings in the Cloud Security Console.

 ## Example Usage